 I boated up to the Northwest Passage, and fished for 3hrs in a grid around it before I caught anything: two big fat fish, one right after the other.
 They both fought like fat little hell-bent wildcats, which totally caught me off guard.
 When I fished as a kid we caught nice calm bass out of the lake!
 After a five minute struggle, the first monster fish (I'm guessing a 26" colorful rainbow trout) bit the line off while I was trying to get it into the boat.
 I quickly realized I should have tired the fish out and let him fight a lot longer before trying to net him.

 After a long moment of sitting in the boat, open-mouthed at losing my treasure so quickly, I finally understood what the hell everyone is talking about when they zealously describe their "The One That Got Away".
 I was determined to hook another.
 I carefully repeated the same actions that got me the first one, and it worked!
-Hooked another big one, thinking incorrectly that this one was a grayling, because I'm a nincompoop who knows nothing about fish, and it looked silvery, not rainbow-y... it was not quite as big (24" I think) but still pretty damn fat, and this time I let him tire himself out before attempting to net him.
+Hooked another big one, thinking incorrectly that this one was an Arctic grayling, because I'm a nincompoop who knows nothing about fish, and it looked silvery, not rainbow-y... it was not quite as big (24" I think) but still pretty damn fat, and this time I let him tire himself out before attempting to net him.

 In case you're wondering, it's very awkward for a small-framed solo newb to net a heavy two-foot long fish as they are writhing wildly on the line, but I finally got the dang thing in the boat.
 After taking a deep breath, I bonked him over the head multiple times while yelling "sorry sorry sorry!" until he stopped breathing.
 Felt bad about all the head-bashing, but I guess I'm not strong enough for a one-hit kill :( Poor guy.
 This is the first time I killed something on purpose to eat it.
 I like that some native American cultures say thank you to the animal for its life, so I did that too.
 It's so hard to kill an animal, but if I'm going to be a raging carnivore I have to, right?
 I even held him in the net over the water and ripped out his gills to bleed out, because I read that's the best way to preserve your fish.
 Brutal.
 Who am I?!